Dave Coulier: Personal life

 In the early 1990s, Coulier was married for two years to Jayne Modean.
 They have a son, Luc, born in 1990.
-Having divorced, he started dating Alanis Morissette, but they broke up shortly before she recorded her album Jagged Little Pill.
-He was rumored to be the subject of Morissette's song "You Oughta Know" and in a 2008 interview with the Calgary Herald, Coulier indicated he thinks the rumor is true.
-However, in the 2021 documentary Jagged, Morissette denied the song is about Coulier.
+Having divorced, he dated Alanis Morissette for two years, but they broke up shortly before she recorded her album Jagged Little Pill.
+He was rumored to be the subject of Morissette's song "You Oughta Know" and, in a 2008 interview with the Calgary Herald, Coulier indicated he thinks the rumor is true, as he appeared to receive confirmation of it when reaching out to Morissette.
+However, in the 2021 documentary Jagged, Morissette denied the song is about Coulier, despite the coincidental timing.
 In 2005, Coulier began dating photographer and producer Melissa Bring.
 They married on July 2, 2014, in Montana.

 Coulier is a private pilot who owns and flies a B35 Bonanza.
 His first general aviation flight was at the age of five in Michigan.
-He earned his pilot's license at the same airport later in 1979 and is now instrument rated.
+He earned his private pilot certificate at the same airport in 1979 and is now instrument rated.
 In 2012, he did more flight training in a Cirrus SR20 to "keep current."
 He is part of the Hat in the Ring Society to support the AOPA foundation, an organization that promotes safe flying.

-Coulier is an ice hockey fan and participates in charity events with the Detroit Red Wings.
-He is also a fan of the Detroit Tigers and has played in celebrity softball games alongside Detroit Tigers fan Tom Selleck.
+Coulier is a hockey fan and participates in charity events with the Detroit Red Wings.
+He is also a fan of the Detroit Tigers and has played in celebrity softball games.

+In October 2024, Coulier was diagnosed with stage 3 non-Hodgkin lymphoma, and began chemotherapy.
+In November 2024, Coulier announced he was going to be a grandfather, as his son, Luc and his wife were expecting their first child.
+His grandson was born on March 27, 2025.